Right to Access – Agency Information Guide

 We are committed to improving openness, transparency and ease of public access to our information under the Government Information (Public Access) Act 2009 (GIPA Act), including policies, statistics and reports.

-The education cluster of NSW government consists of the Department of Education, including the Teaching Service and the NSW Education Standards Authority (NESA), and Smart and Skilled, Training Services NSW and Vocational Education & Training.
+The education cluster of NSW government consists of the Department of Education, including the Teaching Service and the NSW Education Standards Authority (NESA), Skills NSW and Training Services NSW.

 You can view the NSW Education Standards Authority's agency information guide for more information about NESA.
 You may also apply to NESA for HSC certificates as these are not held by the department.